lakshitadodeja/Machine_Learning_Team_7/index.md

 </td></tr> </table>

-**Table 6 a-d: Summary of metrics for t-SNE+ Tf-Idf balanced and unbalanced datasets with GMM and Kmeans clustering for 100 Clusters and 3 features.**
+**Table 6 a-d: Summary of metrics for t-SNE+ Tf-Idf balanced and unbalanced datasets with GMM and Kmeans clustering for 100 Clusters and 3 features**

 * **t-SNE + BERT encoding**